roxberry/roxberry.dev/src/posts/2021-09-26-week-39/index.md

 ---
 ## Week 39 Retrospective

-Overall feel - last week was a grind.
-Despite that all my projects are green, SJSL went well on Sunday and not a complete disaster, the week in totality felt like a drag.
-A few negatives outweighed the positives, hopefully I can flip the script in week 39.

 Busy, busy, busy.
 I started the week with a plan.
 It was a week full of all kinds of interactions beyond the Slack window and I ended it with a great feeling of many doors opening.

 1. Back to School - I visited my children's school and learned about their daily process.
 I definitely miss the classroom environment.